|elective, partially fulfills Senior Social|

 Various texts will be used from book excerpts, articles and videos.

 This class will be taught like a college course.
 There will be independent reading, discussion and writing.
-It is imperative that students stay on top of assigned readings and assignments.
+It is imperative that students stay on top of assigned readings.